microsoft/WinDbg-Samples/TTDQueries/tutorial-instructions.md

     Steps            : 0x5bf
 ```

-In Windows programs each thread has a know structure that contains all the information
+In Windows programs each thread has a known structure that contains all the information
 regarding its state.
 It is called the Thread Environment Block ([TEB](https://docs.microsoft.com/en-us/windows/desktop/api/winternl/ns-winternl-_teb)).
-The result returned by `KernelBase::GetLastError()` is
+The result returned by `GetLastError()` is
 stored in this data structure.
 Windbg Preview allows to query this data structure by running `dx @$teb`.
 If you
 look at the TEB's members you'll see there is a LastErrorValue variable, 4 bytes in size.